lipeeeee/anton/README.md

 # anton

 </div>
-Anton is a league of legends hack which implements a wide amount of QOL(Quality of life) improvements to the default lol/riot ecosystem.
+Anton is a league of legends hack which implements a wide amount of QOL(Quality of life) improvements to the default lol client/riot ecosystem.

 # Remove Challenges
 Remove challenges from league of legends profile.